Sales Tax FAQs

 BeatStars collects any required sales tax and VAT on Starter, Growth, and Professional subscriptions.

-This is a regional tax, not a price increase on the subscription plan, and it is not related to sales you have made.
-Your revenue is not affected.
-The tax amount appears at checkout, is distributed to relevant tax authorities, and is included in your purchase receipt.
+This is a regional tax and is not a price increase on the subscription plan.
+It is not related to sales you have made, and your revenue is not affected.
+The tax amount is shown at checkout, is distributed to relevant tax authorities, and is included in your purchase receipt.